opendatateam/udata/doc/develop.rst

     $ python udata/manage.py -?

-You can optionnaly specify a configuration file by eporting the UDATA_SETTINGS environment variable:
+You can optionnaly specify a configuration file by exporting the UDATA_SETTINGS environment variable:

 .. code-block:: shell